New Zealand–Samoa relations: 2024 HMNZS Manawanui sinking

-There have been numerous official visits between leaders of both nations.
-In 2002, New Zealand Prime Minister Helen Clark came to Samoa and officially apologized for New Zealand's treatment of Samoans during colonial times.
+Bilateral relations and contacts

 Samoa currently does not maintain its own military forces.
 New Zealand regularly patrols Samoan waters and airspace with the permission of the Samoan government.

-In 2015, New Zealand provided $27 million NZ dollars to Samoa.
-Much of New Zealand's aid to Samoa is to assist the tourism, energy, education, law and justice, and health programs.
-There are direct flights between both nations through the following airlines: Air New Zealand and Samoa Airways.
+There have been numerous official visits between leaders of both nations.
+In 2002, New Zealand Prime Minister Helen Clark came to Samoa and officially apologised for New Zealand's treatment of Samoans during colonial times.

 In March 2018 New Zealand Prime Minister Jacinda Ardern and Foreign Minister Winston Peters led a Pacific Mission to Samoa.
 While in Samoa the Prime Minister met with the Samoan Prime Minister, other ministers and attended a number of climate change and disaster resilience related events.
 In May 2019, Samoan Deputy Prime Minister Fiamē Naomi Mataʻafa visited New Zealand to attend and speak at the Just Transition Summit in New Plymouth and met with Prime Minister Ardern, Foreign Minister Peters, Minister Shaw, Minister Genter and members of the Pacific Caucus.

 In mid-June 2022, Prime Minister Fiamē visited New Zealand to affirm bilateral relations and cooperation in the areas of climate change, COVID-19 and regional cooperation through the Pacific Islands Forum.
 Since Samoa had recently signed several bilateral economic and cultural agreements with China, Fiamē sought to reassure her New Zealand counterparts that Samoa was not seeking to pursue military cooperation with China.
 Fiamē also visited Samoan seasonal horticultural workers in the Hawke's Bay region during her New Zealand visit.

 In early August, Fiamē hosted a New Zealand delegation led by Ardern.
 During the trip, the two leaders discussed issues of concern to New Zealand–Samoan relations including climate change, economic resilience, COVID-19, health and Samoan seasonal workers.
 During the meeting, Ardern confirmed that New Zealand would contribute NZ$15 million in aid to support Samoa's climate change mitigation efforts and NZ$12m to rebuild Apia's historical Savalalo Market, which had been destroyed by a fire.

 Migration

-The first group of Samoan migrants to arrive to New Zealand was in 1874 due to the labor-pull that New Zealand offered.
-By the 1960s, New Zealand had an estimated Samoan population of 11,000.
-In 2015, the Samoan population (and those of Samoan origin) in New Zealand reached 182,731 people.
+The 1874 New Zealand census recorded 6 Samoans in New Zealand.
+Numbers have increased steadily ever since, to 279 in 1936, 1,336 in 1951, 19,711 in 1976, 24,141 in 1981, and 47,118 in 2001.

+There were 182,721 people identifying as being part of the Samoan ethnic group at the 2018 New Zealand census, making up 3.9% of New Zealand's population.
+This is an increase of 38,583 people (26.8%) since the 2013 census, and an increase of 51,618 people (39.4%) since the 2006 census.
+Some of the increase between the 2013 and 2018 census was due to Statistics New Zealand adding ethnicity data from other sources (previous censuses, administrative data, and imputation) to the 2018 census data to reduce the number of non-responses.

 New Zealand is home to the second largest Samoan community outside of Samoa (after the United States).